ec-jrc/re3gistry/documentation/administrator-manual.md

 ### Changing error messages

 You can change how the error messages are shown in your Re3gistry 2 local instance.
-The default error messages are changed in the language.json files in the Re3gistry2ServiceWebapp/public_html/js-ecl-v2/i18n.
-The error messages are "s-error-fetch", "s-error-404", "s-error-406" and "s-error-500".
-These 4 messages can be changed in each language, so make sure to change them in your desired languages.
+The default error messages are changed in the conf.js file in the Re3gistry2ServiceWebapp/public_html/conf/conf.js .
+The error messages are changed by the 2 error message parameters in this file.
+The definition changes the text of reference to appear in the text shown in the error and the URL is the referenced link that will be accesible clicking that text.

 We highly recommend modifying these messages to reference your own helpdesk or your own contact emails.